 In 1987, Joey joined KPLU and has held various positions, including Director of Content and General Manager.
 Under Joey’s leadership, KPLU won numerous national accolades including the Edward R. Murrow for news and the Marconi, for Jazz Station of the Year.
-Joey led the campaign to Save KPLU, raising over $8,000,000 in less than 6-months, and transitioned the station to KNKX - an independent, community station.
+Joey led the campaign to Save 88.5, raising over $8,000,000 in less than 6-months and transitioned the station to KNKX - an independent, community station.

 Claire is a former corporate secretary, assistant general counsel and vice-president for the Weyerhaeuser Company.
 She retired from Weyerhaeuser in 2013.
 She was also vice president and associate counsel at Washington Mutual Bank.
 Claire serves on the board of the State of Washington Higher Education Facilities Authority and the Seattle Repertory Jazz Orchestra.

-David is a Chartered Financial Analysist (CFA) and is the founding partner of Rainier Investment Management, from which he retired in 2003.
-He is the founder and current director of The Kossoye Development Project, which works to improve community health in northwestern Ethiopia through gardening education.
+David is a Chartered Financial Analyst (CFA) and is a founding partner of Rainier Investment Management, from which he retired in 2003.
+He is a founder and current director of The Kossoye Development Project, which works to improve community health in northwestern Ethiopia through gardening education.
 David also serves on the board of directors of the Harrison Medical Center Foundation.
 He previously served for twelve years on the board of directors of the Harrison Medical Center Board and 25 years as a probation officer for the Kitsap Court Juvenile Diversion Program.
-David earned a B.A in Finance and Accounting from University of Washington.
+David earned a B.A in Finance and Accounting from the University of Washington.

 Keith is a communications specialist for Public Health — Seattle & King County.
-Previously, during a 20-year journalism career, he became a familiar voice to KPLU listeners as a reporter on the KPLU news team, covering the environment and science & health beats.
-He also served as KPLU’s Assistant News Director.
+Previously, during a 20-year journalism career, he became a familiar voice to KNKX listeners as a reporter on the KNKX news team, covering the environment and science & health beats.
+He also served as KNKX’s Assistant News Director.
 In 2007, he was awarded a prestigious one-year Knight Science Journalism Fellowship at MIT.